-Prior Scientific Learning/Linked Topics: To be able to distinguish between and object and the material from which it is made.
+To be able to distinguish between and object and the material from which it is made.
 To identify and name a variety of everyday materials.
-To describe the simple physical properties of everyday materials.
-Compare and group a variety of everyday materials on their simple and physical properties.
-Literacy Links (includ used): Toby and The Great Magic Grandad TV e Fire Maths Links: Scientific Knowledge Working Scientifically identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses. find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching.
-Observing and Measuring over time Use simple measurements and equipment with increasing independence grouping Observe compare Use simp compare and, with ng, classifying and and identify, and describe le features to objects, materials help, decide how to group them.
-Comparative and f (controlled investig Performing simple predicting results fi Recording results in has been provided.
-To say what happed investigation.
-Talk about what the out and how they f To say what happed investigation.
-To say whether I we gations) tests by irst. n a table that ned in an ey have found found it out. ned in an Research the results or not.
+Toby and The Great Fire Magic Grandad TV episode - GfoL o describe the simple physical properties of ompare and group a variety of everyday maroperties. everyday materials. ohysical Scientific Knowledge Working Scientifically identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses. find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching.
+Observing and Measuring over time Use simple measurements and equipment with increasing independence grouping Observe compare Use simp compare and, with ing, classifying and g and identify, e and describe ole features to e objects, materials h help, decide how to group them.
+Comparative and fair testing (controlled investigations) Performing simple tests by predicting results first.
+Recording results in a table that has been provided.
+To say what happened in an investigation.
+Talk about what they have found out and how they found it out.
+To say what happened in an investigation.
+To say what happened in an investigation.
+To say whether I was surprised at Research the results or not.
 To say what I would change about my investigation.
-Constant